Xbox Series X restock news for retailers including Best Buy, Amazon, Target, Walmart, more

-Frantically hitting "refresh" on your browser at a retail site hoping to find an Xbox Series X just isn't going to work.
-Allow me to paraphrase a scene from the movie Aliens, in which Corporal Hicks admonished Ripley to ease down on the throttle: There's no inventory to be had, so you're just grinding metal.
-Microsoft debuted the Series X (along with its sibling the and Xbox Series S) back on Nov.
-10, and it sold out more or less instantly.
-And inventory has been depleted ever since.
-A few retailers have had some inventory drops over the last few months, but it hasn't been remotely enough to satisfy demand, especially when ordinary users have had to compete with bots and resellers.
+It's ludicrously difficult to buy an Xbox Series X right now, at least without getting it as part of an overpriced bundle or paying far above the retail price.
+For millions of gamers, the console's rollout has been an exercise in disappointment, with only a few lucky gamers managing to claim a system thanks to enormous demand, anemic inventory, and a well-executed assault from bots and resellers.
+It has been no better during subsequent inventory drops -- most customers have found it almost impossible to get all the way through online checkout.

 Twitter remains a resource for many gamers to check on restock news, but even when the leads are credible, gamers rarely get more than a few minutes' warning and inventory sells out within minutes.
 Currently, there's no inventory to be had anywhere, and we don't expect that to change anytime soon: Microsoft confirmed back in November that Xbox inventory could be tight through April 2021.
-Even Twitter is quiet right now, with no notable inventory drops expected today or in the near future.
+Even Twitter is quiet right now, with no notable inventory drops expected this week.

-But we're keeping an eye on Twitter and other sources of news, and we will keep you up to date on what retailers like Best Buy, Walmart, Amazon, GameStop and Target are planning.
+But we're keeping an eye on Twitter and other sources of news, and we'll keep you up to date on what retailers like Best Buy, Walmart, Amazon, GameStop and Target are planning.
 What follows is a list of the major retailers selling the Xbox Series X.

 Our advice is to seek out the $500 retail price and avoid those pricey retailer bundles (which include extraneous controllers, accessories and games).
 Even better: If you don't have a 4K TV and don't expect to get one anytime soon, try the Xbox Series S instead to save $100.